Mexican Diabetes Federation CEO Gisela Ayala Talks Diabetes in Mexico

 Cultural Aspects of Diabetes Care in Mexico

 Culturally, we don’t see diabetes diagnosed in a timely manner or visit doctors to evaluate our health.
-This is one of the causes of T2D, and it is a cultural issue.
+This is one of the causes of type 2 diabetes (T2D), and it is a cultural issue.
 People don’t say they live with T2D because there are still many myths surrounding this condition and generally everyone has something to say about another’s condition, so people aren’t as forthcoming about it.

 Food-wise, we have some Mexican foods that are high in fat and sugars.
 If you add fast food, we have a big problem.
 However, there is currently a food labeling initiative to promote awareness.